-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
-They were also below the state average of 44.5% completing A-G courses, and below 11.1% in A-G + CTE pathway completion rate Our English Learners, low-income and foster youth students need to be prepared to pursue a career or attend a college.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Some of our lowest career and college- readiness rates are among the English learners, low-income and foster youth student groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
+They were also below the state average of 44.5% completing A-G courses, and below 11.1% in A-G + CTE pathway.
+In 2024, graduates completing A-G was 1.5% and CTE pathway completion was 1.6%.
+Our English Learners, low-income and foster youth students need to be prepared to pursue a career or attend a college.
 Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and recognition.
-Scope: Schoolwide will be planned for career exploration.
+Scope: Schoolwide complete their college and/or career coursework.
+Counselors connect students with WIOA to receive job training and placement.
+Additionally, field trips will be planned for career exploration.
 We know that English learners, LTELs, low-income, and foster youth students need to be prepared to pursue a career or attend a college.
 As soon as students enroll with us, they engage in career inventory, exploration, and professional skills, to align their interests into either CTE or other secondary education.
 We take into consideration local employment opportunities and student interests to help guide students into valuable coursework.
 Support personnel, staff, partnerships, and materials are essential to tailor and implement the curriculum for students.
 Throughout the school year and on an ongoing basis, teachers and counselors promote student interest in post-secondary endeavors.
 We have witnessed our students be successful in these programs.
-We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis. income, foster youth, and students with disabilities.
+We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis. especially English learners, LTEL, low-income, foster youth, and students with disabilities.
 We will also consider input from the parents, students, and teachers.
-2.2 Action: Professional development addressing English Language Learners, low-income and foster youth students Need: To address this need, we will add a wide variety of professional learning opportunities for staff and ensure students are prepared to take the CAASPP assessments.
-Our staff will be expected to participate in professional development that supports EL, LTEL, LI, and FY by attending designated local or regional trainings, We will closely monitor progress on the CAASPP results, especially for English learners, LTEL, low-income, foster youth, and students with disabilities.
+2.2 Action: Professional development addressing English Language Learners, low-income and foster youth students To address this need, we will add a wide variety of professional learning opportunities for staff and ensure students are prepared to take the CAASPP assessments.
+Our staff will be expected to We will closely monitor progress on the CAASPP results, especially for English learners, LTEL,